d2l-ai/d2l-en/chapter_convolutional-neural-networks/channels.md

     1. What is the memory footprint?
     1. What is the memory footprint for the backward computation?
     1. What is the computational cost for the backpropagation?
-1. By what factor does the number of calculations increase if we double the number of input channels
+1. By what factor does the number of calculations increase if we double both the number of input channels
    $c_\textrm{i}$ and the number of output channels $c_\textrm{o}$?
 What happens if we double the padding?
 1. Are the variables `Y1` and `Y2` in the final example of this section exactly the same?
 Why?
 1. Express convolutions as a matrix multiplication, even when the convolution window is not $1 \times 1$.